jacgoldsm/rps/DEPLOYMENT.md

 1. Make sure all dependencies are in `requirements.txt`
 2. Check that `vercel.json` is configured correctly
 3. Verify that `api/index.py` exists
+4. Check that all files are committed to git (Vercel deploys from git)

 ### Socket.IO Not Working